walder/Skynet-IADS/README.md

 In the mission editor you add the jammer to a unit.
 I suggest you take an F-111 as jammer plattform and add it to your strike package.

 # Using Skynet in the mission editor
-It's quite easy to setup an IADS have a look at the demo missions in the [/demo-missions/](https://github.com/walder/Skynet-IADS/tree/master/demo-missions) folder.
+It's quite simple to setup an IADS have a look at the demo missions in the [/demo-missions/](https://github.com/walder/Skynet-IADS/tree/master/demo-missions) folder.

 ## Placing units
 This tutorial assumes you are familiar on how to set up a SAM site in DCS.
 If not I suggest you watch [this video](https://www.youtube.com/watch?v=YZPh-JNf6Ww) by the Grim Reapers.